 - Implement OAuth.

-- Draw graphs using SVG and Canvas.
+- Draw graphs using SVG, canvas, etc.

-- Study keywords: Observer Pattern, ERD, OAuth, Passport, State Management, Immutability, Transactions, Shell Scripts, CI/CD, CSS Animations & Optimizations (requestAnimationFrame & requestIdleCallback), SVG, Canvas.
+- Study Keywords: Observer Pattern, ERD, OAuth, Passport, State Management, Immutability, Transactions, Shell Scripts, CI/CD, CSS Animations & Optimizations (requestAnimationFrame & requestIdleCallback), SVG, Canvas.

-- Our team GitHub
+- Our Team's GitHub

-- Requirements
+- Conditions

-- Utilize Vanilla React.
+- Use Vanilla React.

-- Utilize AWS VPC
+- Utilize AWS VPC.

 - Utilize S3 image storage.

-- Study keywords: React Hooks, AWS VPC, React Router, React Context API, React useReducer, AWS IAM, AWS S3, React Test Codes (Jest, Enzyme, ...), Elastic Search, Logstash, Kibana, ELK.
+- Study Keywords: React Hooks, AWS VPC, React Router, React Context API, React useReducer, AWS IAM, AWS S3, React Test Codes (Jest, Enzyme, ...), Elastic Search, Logstash, Kibana, ELK.

-- Our team GitHub
+- Our Team's GitHub

-β¨ Good pointsβ
+β¨ The Good Partsβ

-// Load the right sidebar activity history
+// Load activity log to right sidebar

 async function addActivityLogToActivityLogList() {